itsa4ankush/hello_world/README.md

 # The hello world, because traditions are important!

-## This READ ME offers a insight into all the projects since I have used to name them as food items, because I am a foodie.
+## This READ ME offers a insight into all the projects since I have used to name them as some favourite cusines, because I am a foodie.
 LOL

 ### 1. The Butter Chicken!